 A R Rahman becomes BAFTA Breakthrough India Ambassador

-Mumbai, Nov 30: Academy Award-winning music composer AR Rahman on Monday was announced as the ambassador for the British Academy of Film and Television Arts' (BAFTA) 'Breakthrough Initiative'.
+Mumbai, Nov 30: Academy Award-winning music composer A R Rahman on Monday was announced as the ambassador for the British Academy of Film and Television Arts' (BAFTA) 'Breakthrough Initiative'.

 The initiative, supported by Netflix, aims to identify, celebrate, and support up to five talents working in film, games, or TV in India.